 Joanna founded Target Ovarian Cancer in 2008, and has over 30 years' experience in business and finance.
 Joanna's mother and sister died from ovarian cancer in 2005.
 She's a lay member of the Council of the University of Durham, which awarded her an honorary doctorate (D.Litt) in 2012.
 In 2014 she was awarded an MBE in the Queen's birthday honours.

 Sonya Branch is General Counsel at the Bank of England and the Executive Director for the Legal Directorate.
 She's responsible for providing legal advice to both the Bank and its subsidiary, the Prudential Regulation Authority.
 Previously Sonya was Executive Director and member of the Board and Executive Committee at the Competition and Markets Authority.
 Sonya has previously played a key advisory role in several government key policy initiatives including the Health and Social Care Act, and was a Partner in the corporate department at the global law firm Clifford Chance LLP.
-She is also a Trustee and member of the Finance and Audit Committee of the British Institute of International and Comparative Law.
+She is also a trustee and member of the Audit and Finance Committee of Now Teach.

 Margaret is a consultant at the London City law firm Travers Smith LLP, where she was a partner for 25 years.
 She's a solicitor specialising in the regulation of the financial services industry and has experience in non-profit-making, charity and professional services environments.
 Margaret is also a trustee of Parkinson's UK.
 Margaret has lost two beloved friends to ovarian cancer and this drives her to support Target Ovarian Cancer's work on early diagnosis, more research and support for women with ovarian cancer.

-Alexandra is a senior civil servant at the Department for Environment, Food and Rural Affairs.
-She's also a governor of Queen's Gate School, and has previously worked in HM Treasury, the Department for Education and as Head of Secretariat for the Independent Commission for Aid Impact.
+Alexandra is the Chief Operating Officer at the Whitehall and Industry Group.
+She was previously a senior civil servant at the Department for Environment, Food and Rural Affairs and at the Department for Education.
+She's also a governor of Queen's Gate School, and has previously worked in HM Treasury and as Head of Secretariat for the Independent Commission for Aid Impact.
 Alexandra's mother, Penelope Cran, died from ovarian cancer in 2014.

 Andrew is Head of Investor Relations at Silverfleet Capital, a leading European private equity firm specialising in mid-market buyouts.
 Previously Andrew was an investment banker with Credit Suisse.
 Andrew holds an MBA from Imperial College London and a BSc (Hons) from the University of Edinburgh.
 He has been a long-standing supporter and fundraiser for Target Ovarian Cancer since his mother-in-law died from ovarian cancer suddenly in 2010.